On skew braces and their ideals (with an Appendix by Agata Smoktunowicz): Prime ideals and prime skew braces

 Let $A$ be a skew brace and $a\in A$.
 By $\langle a\rangle$ we will denote the smallest ideal of $A$ which contains $a$ (i.e., the ideal generated by $a$ in $A$).

 \begin{defn} Let $A$ be a skew brace.
 We say that $ a_{1}, a_{2}, a_{3}, \ldots \in A$ is an \emph{$n$-sequence} if $a_{i+1}\in \langle a_{i}\rangle*\langle a_{i}\rangle$ for $i\geq1$. \end{defn}

 \begin{defn} A skew brace $A$ is said to be \emph{Baer radical} if for each $a\in A$, every $n$-sequence starting with $a$ reaches zero at some point.
-An ideal $I$ of $A$ is said to be Baer radical if $I$ is a Baer radical skew brace. \end{defn}
+An ideal $I$ of $A$ is said to be Baer radical if every $n$-sequence in $A$ starting with an element in $I$ reaches zero. \end{defn}

 \begin{lem} Let $A$ be a skew brace and $J$ be an ideal in $A$.
 Let $a,b\in A$ such that $a-b\in J$ and $c\in \langle a\rangle$.
 Then there exists $c'\in \langle b\rangle$ such that $c-c'\in J$. \end{lem}